tyronlove/blog/posts/grapheneos.md

 [GrapheneOS](https://grapheneos.org/) is a private and secure mobile operating system with Android app compatability.
 It's a non-profit open source project and I think it's <em>awesome</em>!

-It' awesome because it's irony at gigantic proportions.
+It' awesome because it's an oxymoron of gigantic proportions.

 Android as an operating system is not secure, apps on the platform have access to a ton of your data by default and Google (who owns Android) is the inventor of [surveillance capitalism](https://en.wikipedia.org/wiki/Surveillance_capitalism) so the words "private" and "Android" are at odds here.